Gabriel Zucman: Research

+The Hidden Wealth of Nations (2015)

+The Hidden Wealth of Nations (2015), Zucman's most influential work, primarily focused on the fact that official national statistics underestimate foreign assets because offshore wealth is not properly accounted for.
+In his book, he used systematic anomalies in international investment positions to showcase hidden offshore wealth.
+These anomalies indicated that global assets exceeded global liabilities, which is theoretically impossible, thereby signaling the potential presence of missing offshore wealth.
+Before Zucman's work, most estimates of global wealth inequality relied on national tax records and surveys, which systematically excluded offshore assets.
+His methods allowed him to detect wealth that is intentionally hidden.
+This work changed how governments and economists understood tax evasion.
+It later went on to influence international G20 policy discussions and research for the World Inequality Database.
+His key findings were that 8% of global financial wealth is held offshore, roughly $7.6 trillion.
+This finding laid the groundwork for his advocacy of the global wealth tax through the EU Tax Observatory and the G20 Summit.
+His estimates are now used in debates about global tax transparency and have contributed to shifting tax evasion into mainstream economic and political debate.
+While his estimates have been widely influential, some economists have noted the difficulty of precisely measuring highly mobile and hard to find financial assets, and therefore state that offshore wealth may fluctuate with regulatory and financial changes.

 Along with James R. Hines Jr. and Dhammika Dharmapala, Gabriel Zucman is noted as a leader in the study of tax havens, and his papers are amongst the most cited research on tax havens.
 As of October 2018, Zucman ranks 1st out of "19,829 economists whose first publication of any kind is 10 or fewer years ago", on the IDEAS/RePEc St Louis Reserve database of papers by global economists.

 Much of Zucman's other research deals with the effect of the G20's crackdown on tax havens and corporate tax havens, cross–border taxation and multinational profit shifting, the long–term relationship between wealth and inheritance, and the trajectory of wealth inequality in the United States.
-Zucman’s research and commentary have been cited by international news outlets such as The New York Times and The Guardian.
+Zucman's research and commentary have been cited by international news outlets such as The New York Times and The Guardian.

 Tørsløv-Wier-Zucman 2018 list

 The only tax havens from the Tørsløv-Wier-Zucman list that have ever appeared on an OECD list of tax havens, are some Caribbean locations, namely The British Virgin Islands (but not the Cayman Islands).
 Nine of the top ten locations from the Tørsløv-Wier-Zucman list, match the top ten on the James R. Hines 2010 list (assuming that Zucman's "Caribbean" is mostly two locations, the Cayman Islands and the British Virgin Islands; Zucman lists Bermuda separately).